 Coach Penland joined the Wolves coaching staff in 2014.
 Since then he has taken a team through our program and as served as a pitching instructor for the organization.
 Currently, his role is the Director of Baseball Operations.
 He oversees the overall development of players, as well as scheduling and planning workouts and practices.
 His duties also include the overall vision and direction of the program, and office management.
 Justin is from Louisville, KY and played baseball at Butler High School.
 With the Bears he was a four-year starting pitcher and was a dominant force on the mound.
 Justin was a leader on and off the field and team captain.
 He was recruited by Spalding University and was a pitcher at the school from 2006-2009.
 He received All-Conference honors in 2006 and 2009 and was an Academic All-American in 2009.
 After graduation in 2009 with a Bachelor’s Degree in Business, he went on to coach at Desales High School and Butler High School.
 He resides in Louisville with his wife Jenny and sons Ace and Knox.

-Coach Ridge is entering his second year as a Wolves coach and his the head coach of the 10U team.
-The past three seasons he has been the head coach of the Hikes Point Select and Hikes Point All-star teams.
+Coach Ridge is entering his third year as a Wolves coach and is the head coach of the 11U team.
+Wolves teams under Teague have had a tremendous amount of success with multiple USSSA championships, including the 11u USSSA team of the year honors.
 Teague has a long history of coaching youth athletics and being involved in the sports community.
 He is currently the Athletic Director at Ascension Catholic School where he has also coached basketball for the last 16 years.
 Teague made is mark athletically on the golf course where he was a standout golfer at St. Xavier High School, Belmont University, and eventually as PGA Professional.
 After a successful professional golf career Teague started a Marketing agency called Talgrace Marketing which he currently owns and operates.
 Teague is a member of the American Baseball Coaches of America (ABCA) and a member of the National Interscholastic Athletic Administrators Association (NIAAA).
 Teague and his wife Laura have two kid’s Talin and Nanette.